Durham Bulls: Raleigh-Durham era (1967–1980)

 In 1967, the Bulls became a New York Mets affiliate.
 One year later, the Bulls were renamed the Raleigh-Durham Mets.
 The franchise was renamed because the Bulls acquired the nearby Raleigh Pirates and merged with them.
 The team still maintained their affiliation with the Mets, playing half of their home games at Durham Athletic Park and half at Devereaux Meadow in Raleigh.
 The team switched affiliations from the Mets to the Philadelphia Phillies and were renamed the Raleigh-Durham Phillies for the 1969 season.
 The team hadn't been affiliated with the Phillies since the 1932 season.
 The Phillies abandoned the franchise and the team became independent, renaming themselves the Raleigh-Durham Triangles for the 1970 season.
-The team played as the Triangles from 1970–1971 and remained independent for both seasons.
+The team played as the Triangles from 1970 to 1971 and remained independent for both seasons.
 The franchise disbanded again before the 1972 season, and baseball would not return to Durham until 1980.
 Also, minor league baseball in Raleigh ended for good.

 For the 1980 season, the Raleigh-Durham Triangles were reformed and renamed back to the Durham Bulls.
 On June 22 of that same year, the local CBS affiliate, then WTVD in Durham, broadcast the Bulls game locally, the first time that the Bulls had ever been featured on television.
 The team also became an affiliate of the Atlanta Braves that season and would remain so until 1998.